What is the aim of this study ?

 We will ask you each to fill in some questionnaires separately at home.
 This will take about 30 minutes to 1 hour.

 Then you will be asked (in consultation) to come together to school or to one of our universities (UMons, UCLouvain, KU Leuven, UGent, UAntwerpen or KU Leuven campus Kortrijk).
 We will connect a device to measure your heart activity and sweating.
-We will also collect your saliva to measure certain substances in your body, as well as genetic characteristics.
+We will also collect your saliva to measure certain hormones, as well as genetic characteristics.
 We will ask each of you to listen to audio fragments with neutral, negative and positive comments.
 This session lasts a maximum of 2 hours.

 In a few months, we will contact you asking you to participate in our second study that will take place in one of our universities.
 There, we will measure the activity of your brains and find out how you react to stressful interactions within the family.
 Of course, you are free to decide whether to continue your participation in our study or not.